SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 1. In the *Resources XML to Elastic* section, click the *Start Migration* button to start the migration wizard.

-   - The bookings that are currently running or will start in the next hour will be shown.
+   The bookings that are currently running or will start in the next hour will be shown.
 Resource Manager will restart during the migration, which means these bookings can potentially be affected. **No booking events will run while Resource Manager is down**.

+1. Click *Continue Migration*.

-   - The custom properties of the resources and resource pools that are incompatible with Elasticsearch (see [Allowed property names](#allowed-property-names)) will be shown, along with the conversion that will be automatically applied.
+   The custom properties of the resources and resource pools that are incompatible with Elasticsearch (see [Allowed property names](#allowed-property-names)) will be shown, along with the conversion that will be automatically applied.
 If the *Resources.xml* file is corrupt, the properties cannot be collected.
-In that case, an error will be shown, and the migration will not start.
+In that case, an error will be shown, and the migration cannot be started.
 If all found properties are compatible with Elasticsearch, the wizard will show *No properties that need conversion were found*.

+1. If there are no properties that need conversion, click *Continue Migration* to start the actual migration process.

-   - Once the migration starts, all Resource Manager instances in the cluster will be stopped.
+   - All Resource Manager instances in the cluster will be stopped.
 If DataMiner cannot reach a Resource Manager instance for some reason, the migration will be canceled, and all Resource Manager instances will be notified to start up again without changing their storage type.

    - While the migration is in progress, a notice will be added in the Alarm Console.
 Once the migration is completed, the notice will be cleared and an information event will be generated, stating that the migration has finished.